dearjohn/jekyll_boilerplate/README.markdown

 # About

-This is the structure and content of my personal [Jekyll][1] boilerplate.
-WIP.
+This is the structure and content of my WIP personal [Jekyll][1] boilerplate for static website development.

 ## Plugins
 * [less_converter.rb][2] - Jason Graham's LESS CSS converter